radiantearth/stac-api-spec/core/README.md

 It is also valid to have `item` links from the landing page, but most STAC API services are used to serve up a large number of features, so they typically use several layers of intermediate `child` links before getting to Item objects.
-Note that the `items` (plural) link will be used by APIs implementing STAC API - Features to link from a Collection to the items in that collection.
+Note that the `items` (plural) link relation is used by APIs implementing `STAC API - Features` to link from a Collection to the items in that collection.

 ## Endpoints

+This conformance class also requires for the endpoints in the [STAC API - Core](../core) conformance class to be implemented.

 These endpoints are required, with details provided in this [OpenAPI specification document](openapi.yaml).